ntantaroudas/CryptosCalculation/README.md

 it will calculate the next coin.
 Also, it provides a comparison of the latest changes (% change) in order to help you decide what to sell or what to keep.

-In addition, it focuses in coinomi wallet where you can directly exchange the currencies with via Changelly or Shapeshift.
+In addition, it focuses in coinomi wallet where you can directly exchange the currencies via Changelly or Shapeshift.